 Currently undergoing the FDA approval process is a viscoelastic lumbar disc prosthetic produced by AxioMed.
 We hope that this will provide maximum benefits to our patients who suffer from damaged lumbar discs.

-Between each vertebrae are discs, which act as shock absorbers between the vertebrae.
+Between each vertebra are discs, which act as shock absorbers between the vertebrae.
 These discs give you the ability to bend and twist your back, from your cervical spine in the neck down to your lumbar spine near your tailbone.

 Natural discs are composed of an outer ring of fibrous cartilage, with a more gel-like interior material, called the nucleus pulposus.
 This combination of materials has the right amount of strength and rigidity to support all the weight placed on the spine, while still providing sufficient “squishiness” to enable fluid movement.
 When discs become damaged – through traumatic injury, normal physical wear and tear, age, or other problems – the part of the spine where the damaged disc lies won’t function normally.
 Nerves in the spine will get pinched, and, if the damage is severe enough, the bone may grate upon bone.
 Either, or both, of these conditions, will cause severe pain and can impact overall stability.